skohltfarber/Data-Science-Certificate-Project-Summer-2019/README.md

 It was challenging and I was eager to learn how to use my new found skills.
 This repository is a small glimpse into how our data science certificate course.
 I would recommend to any well-balanced engineer looking for the next step in his or her career.
 If you interested into applying for the course, click this [link](https://training.uark.edu/it-readiness/data-science-certificate-program.php) so you can get more information.

-# My Project
+## My Project

 Since 2014, I have been in the Banking Industry.
 I have been introduced to many areas that Data Science could help gain valuable insight.
 I have been noticing that there has been a many mergers and acquisitions.
 According to [iBanknet Bank Mergers and Acquisitions List of 6/30/2019]( http://www.ibanknet.com/scripts/callreports/fiList.aspx?type=bankmanda), there has been 447 from 1/1/2018 to 9/3/2019.
 We found a great Datasource for bank descriptions from [FDIC Summary of Deposits (SOD) from DATA.GOV 2017]( https://catalog.data.gov/dataset/fdic-summary-of-deposits-sod-download-file).
+With these two datasources in hand, we are going to use datascience to find valuable insight that banks can use.